 If you receive our newsflash, you may have noticed a change of content and style.
 This was partly in the pipeline anyway as our Artist Development Officer Stefanie Cheong took over the reins from me on 1 April.
 But with supporting artists still at the forefront of what we do, lockdown meant it was important to focus on how artists are surviving – see her new Artist Stories’ series.

-Our blog now includes lockdown posts from Diana – another one to appear soon – and more On This Day content from Arlene.
+Our blog now a variety of posts from Diana and Susan and more On This Day content from Arlene.

-We are continuing to plan with our partners and hope to bring news soon about Lines from Scotland re-opening safely at DCL&G in Dunfermline.
-In addition, we’re looking at blending virtual experiences with real, and how we can continue to reach audiences with Craft Pods’ exhibitions.
+We are continuing to plan with our partners and are delighted (relieved?) that Lines from Scotland re-opened safely at DCL&G in Dunfermline in mid-August.
+In addition, we’re looking at blending virtual experiences with real ones, and how we can continue to reach audiences with Craft Pods’ exhibitions.

 Meanwhile, keep safe and well, and please get in touch with us by email or social media as we continue to work from home.